Keeping Students & Fans Safe: Athletic Field and Area Lighting Pole Inspections

 School’s out for summer!
-That means it’s time for backyard cookouts, trips to the beach, picnics in the park, and… lighting pole inspections.
-Okay, the last one might not sound as fun, but it’s a necessary, proactive step you can take to keep student athletes and their fans safe.
+That means it’s time for backyard cookouts, trips to the beach, picnics in the park, and… athletic light pole inspections.
+Okay, the last one might not sound like fun, but it’s a necessary, proactive step you can take to keep student athletes and their fans safe.

 Lighting Pole Manufacturing Gone Wrong